 Important Update — Legislation signed into law on July 4 authorized the Small Business Administration (SBA) to approve Paycheck Protection Program (PPP) loan applications through the earlier of August 8, 2020 or until funds run out.
 This was an extension from the SBA’s original deadline of June 30, 2020.

 For clients who received a PPP loan from the SBA through Bank of America, we look forward to supporting you as you begin the loan forgiveness phase of the program.
-We are working to deliver the best possible experience for you during this important time and plan to begin opening our PPP loan forgiveness application portal to clients in August.
-We will email you with specific instructions on how and when you can apply.
+We are working to deliver the best possible experience for you during this important time.
+We will email you with specific instructions on how and when you can apply when the PPP loan forgiveness application portal becomes available to you.

 For up-to-date rules for the SBA’s PPP loan forgiveness process, including your covered period, the types of costs that are eligible for forgiveness and what documentation you will need to submit as part of your application, please visit the SBA website.